 Family History – an account of the lives of a family group.
 (See: A Family History Writing Workshop.)

-Obituary – a notice (for example in a newspaper) of a person's death, often with a description of their life and work.
-Usually written.
-(See: Obituary Writing Tips as well as Writing Your Own Obituary Offers Chance for Reflection.)
+Obituary – a written notice (for example, in a newspaper) of a person's death, often with a description of their life and work.
+(See: Writing Your Own Obituary Offers Chance for Reflection.)

 Eulogy – a laudatory speech or written tribute, especially praising someone who has died.
 Usually spoken.
-Note: this is the only one always composed by someone else!
+Note: this is the only one always composed – or, at least, always delivered – by someone else!
 (See: Write and Give a Eulogy.)